hellowac/mapnik-wiki-zh-cn/Code-sprint.md

 ### Mapnik Code Sprint 02 - Washington, DC, USA.
 15-17 June 2012

-The Mapnik community is gathering for another code sprint to improve Mapnik, set the path for the future and to enjoy the company of other Mapnik developers.
+The Mapnik community is gathering for another code sprint to improve Mapnik, set the path for the future and to enjoy the company of other Mapnik users and developers.

 You are invited.
 Be part of it.

 ### When